chaoss/community/GSoC-interest.md

 Hi potential GSoC students,

+You can ask questions and meet the community on Slack here: https://join.slack.com/t/chaoss-workspace/shared_invite/zt-r65szij9-QajX59hkZUct82b0uACA6g  ... look for the `GSOC-Applicants` channel.

 A few details regarding the application process specific to the CHAOSS project:

 1) You must complete one micro-task related to the idea you are interested in.
 You can find the micro-tasks on the GSoc Idea Page at: [GSoC-Ideas.md](./GSoC-Ideas.md)